graphql/graphql-spec/spec/Section 5 -- Validation.md

 }
 ```

-is consider valid because {Dog} implements interface {Pet} and is a
+is considered valid because {Dog} implements interface {Pet} and is a
 member of {DogOrHuman}.

 However